-The laws in this state prohibit motor vehicle operators from text messaging, emailing and using the Internet when they are driving.
-It is also illegal for a person under the age of 18 with a provisional license to operate a vehicle while using a cell phone unless calling parents.
-Current statutes also prevent school bus operators from using a cell phone while driving as well.
 Distracted and texting drivers can cause accidents that result in serious injuries and fatalities.
-If you were hurt in an auto accident in which the driver was using a cell phone or other electronic device, contact a North Carolina personal injury attorney at the Lanier Law Group, P.A.
-We have decades of experience representing clients in auto accident cases and can explain your rights to compensation and how to file a claim.
-We offer a free consultation in which your accident will be reviewed by a knowledgeable attorney who can give you personal injury information and advice regarding the claim process.
+If you were hurt in an auto accident in which the other driver was using a cell phone or another electronic device, contact a North Carolina distracted driving attorney at Lanier Law Group.
+We have decades of experience representing clients in all types of car accident cases; we can explain your right to compensation and how to file a claim.
+We offer a free consultation during which your case will be reviewed by a knowledgeable attorney who can provide you with personal injury information and advice regarding the claim process.

 - Using a cell phone